The Wonder

 4

-Even in the midst of trying times,
+Even in the midst

-humans can, when adequately prepared,
+when adequately prepared,

-manage to pull amazing kindness
+manage to deliver amazing

 5